Time Zones in Finland

 what is the dialing code for Finland?

 The international dialing code for Finland is +358.
-If you are calling a Finnish mobile or landline number from abroad, you begin with +358 and then dial the local number without the domestic trunk prefix where applicable.
+If you are calling a Finnish mobile number, office line, hotel, or business contact from another country, you begin the number with +358 before the local number format.